 The pipeline will make landfall on the northern German coast near Greifswald.
 Construction along the 85-kilometre German section of the pipeline is divided into onshore and offshore sections.

 In the onshore section, the pipeline inspection gauge (PIG) receiving station is being built to the west of the port of Lubmin.
-Preparatory work for the installation of the pipelines began in late January 2018, immediately after receiving the permit for the construction and operation of Nord Stream 2 for German territorial waters and the landfall area.
+Preparatory work for the installation of the pipelines began in late January 2018 after receiving the permit for the construction and operation of Nord Stream 2 for German territorial waters and the landfall area.